 Most adults aged 18 years and over can take losartan.

 Children aged 6 years and older can take it, but only to treat high blood pressure.

-To make sure losartan is safe for you, tell your doctor if you:
+Losartan is not suitable for some people.
+To make sure it's safe for you, tell your doctor if you:

 - have diabetes

 - have heart, liver or kidney problems

 - have had diarrhoea or vomiting while taking losartan

 - have been on a low salt diet

 - are trying to get pregnant, are already pregnant or you are breastfeeding